-A 100% linen towel may not be the first thing you think of, but it checks off all the boxes and then some.
-This option is not as cost-effective as the best microfiber towel, but it is definitely more environmentally friendly.
-It also looks great and unlike some generic colored microfiber towel.
+A 100% linen towel may not be the first thing you think of, but it checks off all the boxes.
+This option is not as cost-effective as the best microfiber towel, but it is more environmentally friendly.
+It also looks great and is unlike some generic colored microfiber towels.

-In our experience linen is actually more effective at soaking water up then microfiber.
-With the added advantage of not giving off a synthetic smell when wet.
-One of the strongest qualities of the linen is its ability to dry.
+In our experience, linen is more effective at soaking water up than microfiber, with the added advantage of not giving off a synthetic smell when wet.
+One of the most vital qualities of linen is its ability to dry.
 It is a natural fiber, yet it dries as fast as polyester.

-Linen claims to be antibacterial as well, but that could be up for debate.
+Linen claims to be antibacterial, but that could be up for debate.
 However, that is not where the strength of the towel lies.
-For us, a linen towel is a winner because it is environmentally friendly and has a great look.
+A linen towel is a winner because it is environmentally friendly and has a great look.

-It shouldn’t be too much of a surprise to find a bamboo towel here.
-Bamboo is pretty much a super plant with the ability to produce all sorts of great products from it and has a small environmental footprint to grow.
-The towel is not quite as purpose-built as the two previous towels for travel, but it is still a fantastic towel to travel with.
-It also carries many of the same great attributes you’re seeking when traveling or backpacking around the world.
+Finding a bamboo towel here shouldn’t be too much of a surprise.
+Bamboo is pretty much a super plant with the ability to produce excellent products and has a small environmental footprint to grow.
+The towel is not entirely purpose-built as the two previous towels, but it is still a great travel towel.
+It also carries the same great attributes you’re seeking when traveling or backpacking worldwide.

 A bamboo towel is lightweight at only 350 grams.
 It’s super soft and feels the best out of our three recommended travel towels.
 Effective at drying, it can absorb up to three times its weight in water.
 Bamboo is also antibacterial, antifungal, and odor resistant.
 Due to a natural property of bamboo textiles called “Bamboo Kun,” seriously, it’s a real thing.